-If we then compare full-time workers across client-side, agency-side and freelance, we can see that web designers tend to make higher wages through agency employment, due to a combination of more hours and better hourly rates:
+If we then compare full-time workers across client-side, agency-side and freelance, we can see that web designers tend to make higher wages through agency employment.
+This may be due to a combination of more hours and better hourly rates:

-This shortfall indicates a particularly competitive and saturated marketplace, plus an industry leaning toward inaccurate pricing, or insufficient assurance to pitch at true value…more on this later.
+This shortfall indicates a particularly competitive and saturated marketplace.
+Perhaps also, it’s an industry leaning toward inaccurate pricing, or insufficient assurance to pitch at true value…more on this later.

 The good news is that most of you aren’t having to chase clients for payment very often, with over 81% getting paid within a month of completing the job .

-The less positive news is that nearly half of web designers don’t feel confident or very confident when pitching their fees , meaning they could be missing out on a lot of money through imprecise pricing.
+The less positive news is that nearly half of web designers don’t feel confident or very confident when pitching their fees.
+They could be missing out on a lot of money through imprecise pricing.

 And given how rapidly the commercial landscape is changing at the moment, that’s not really surprising.